June 7, 2023

 d. academic freedom and freedom of scientific research.

-The Bill attempts to provide exemptions (i.e.protection) or some of these freedoms, adequate protection notably fails to provide protection for the freedom to receive or impart information or ideas.
-It also provides in a for the right to religious freedom (section 15 of the Constitution).
+The Bill attempts to provide exemptions (i.e. protection) for some of these freedoms, but adequate protection notably fails to provide protection for the freedom to receive or impart information or ideas.
+It also provides for the right to religious freedom (section 15 of the Constitution).

 As shown below, with the insertion of the Bill’s definitions between square brackets in yellow, problematic drafting makes the clauses confusing and self-defeating:

-Essentially the specifically listed inxemption clause reads that if a journalist, academic, artist or religious person does anything as contemplated in the section criminalising hate speech – (e.g.) a journalist who reports something in a way that reasonable Joe Public, who is aware of the context surrounding the report, understands as potentially inciting (e.g.) substantialsocial – they are not guilty of the crime of hate speech as long asit wass done in good faith.
-This is, of course, unless what they say advocates hatred (which according to our ConstitutionalCourt means the same as promoting or propagating hatred, but with the Bill failing to define hate) that constitutes incitement to cause harm (which the Bill defines problematically) against a group of people sin the Bill.
+Essentially the specifically listed exemption clause reads that if a journalist, academic, artist or religious person does anything as contemplated in the section criminalising hate speech, they are not guilty of the crime of hate speech as long as it was done in good faith.
+This is, of course, unless what they say advocates hatred that constitutes incitement to cause harm against a group of people listed in the Bill.

 As can be seen, only harmful speech is excluded.
 However, since the Bill’s definition of harm is vague and overbroad, hatred is undefined, and the extended list of persons is wider than the grounds listed in the Constitution and PEPUDA, the exemption clause offers very little (if any) practical protection.